aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 **Q: Does my `read()`/`pread()` time out?**

 If the `read()` function return -1, an error has occurred, and this error is reported in errno pseudo variable.
-Please refer to the API read description for a list of supported errno values
+Please refer to the API read description for a list of supported errno values.

 **Q: How would I check if EDMA encountered errors?**